AJS-Communications/nonsocial/README.md

 - [x] Recommendation engine
   - [x] Get your own posts
   - [x] Get posts of the users you follow
-  - [x] Get posts that the users you follow have reposted
+  - [x] Get posts that the users you follow have boosted
   - [x] Get posts that the users you follow have liked
   - [x] Get posts that the users you follow have commented on
 - [ ] Posting